 This type of depression doesn't just ‘go away', and telling the person to ‘cheer up' or ‘pull yourself together' doesn't help.
 It's not that simple.

 But there is hope.
-Depression is a medical condition that can usually be treated.
-A doctor may prescribe medication or therapy - or a combination of the two.
+Depression is a condition that can usually be treated.

 The important point is to seek help.

 - Depressed mood - most of the day, every day

 - Mood swings - one minute high, next minute low

 - Lack of energy and loss of interest in life

 - Irritability and restlessness